-Notwithstanding the foregoing, in the event that full cumulative distributions on the Series C Preferred Units and any Parity Securities (including the Series A Preferred Units and the Series B Preferred Units) have not been paid or declared and set apart for payment, we may not repurchase, redeem or otherwise acquire, in whole or in part, any Series C Preferred Units or Parity Securities (including the Series A Preferred Units and the Series B Preferred Units) except pursuant to a purchase or exchange offer made on the same relative terms to all holders of Series C Preferred Units and any Parity Securities (including the Series A Preferred Units and the Series B Preferred Units).
-Common units, Class E Units, Class G Units, Class K Units, the general partner interest and the IDRs and any other Junior Securities may not be redeemed, repurchased or otherwise acquired by us unless full cumulative distributions on the Series C Preferred Units and any Parity Securities (including the Series A Preferred Units and the Series B Preferred Units) for all prior and the thenending distribution periods have been paid or declared and set apart for payment.
+Notwithstanding the foregoing, in the event that full cumulative distributions on the Series D Preferred Units and any Parity Securities (including the Series A Preferred Units, the Series B Preferred Units and the Series C Preferred Units) have not been paid or declared and set apart for payment, we may not repurchase, redeem or otherwise acquire, in whole or in part, any Series D Preferred Units or Parity Securities (including the Series A Preferred Units, the Series B Preferred Units and the Series C Preferred Units) except pursuant to a purchase or exchange offer made on the same relative terms to all holders of Series D Preferred Units and any Parity Securities (including the Series A Preferred Units, the Series B Preferred Units and the Series C Preferred Units).
+Common units, Class E Units, Class G Units, Class I Units, Class J Units, Class K Units, the general partner interest and the IDRs and any other Junior Securities may not be redeemed, repurchased or otherwise acquired by us unless full cumulative distributions on the Series D Preferred Units and any Parity Securities (including the Series A Preferred Units, the Series B Preferred Units and the Series C Preferred Units) for all prior and the then-ending distribution periods have been paid or declared and set apart for payment.